Endurance vs. CarShield

 Supreme for Highline Vehicles

 Luxury vehicles come with plenty of perks, but they are some of the least reliable.
-This is why most extended warranty or vehicle service contract providers often exclude them from their coverages, but not the Highline vehicle protection plan from Endurance.
+This is why most extended warranty or vehicle service contract providers often exclude them from their coverages, but not Endurance’s Highline vehicle protection plan.
 Available for select luxury vehicles from popular automakers like BMW, Porsche, Jaguar, Land Rover, and more that are up to eight years old and with less than 80,000 miles can get award-winning Endurance protection.
-A deductible may apply.
+A $500 deductible may apply to this higher-end plan.

 Superior